 The Save Our Sharks project

 Save Our Sharks is aimed at the protection of sharks in the entire Dutch Kingdom.
 The campaign focuses on finding fitting solutions to protect declining shark populations by performing scientific research, communicating with politicians and fishermen, and educating the public, both on the Dutch Caribbean islands and in the Netherlands.
-Save Our Sharks was originally a project headed by the Dutch Caribbean Nature Alliance and financed by the Dutch Postcode Lottery.
+Save Our Sharks was started in 2015 by the Dutch Caribbean Nature Alliance and financed by the Dutch Postcode Lottery.

 The Dutch Caribbean waters of Aruba, Curaçao, Bonaire, Saba, St. Eustatius, and St. Maarten are home to an array of large shark species including tiger sharks, hammerheads, and whale sharks.
 All available evidence points to a strong local decline in shark numbers, mirroring the dramatic decline of sharks globally.
 The International Union for the Conservation of Nature (IUCN) currently estimates that one-quarter of all shark and ray species are threatened with extinction.